Xathanon/Moonwalk-1e/source/General/Metarules.rst

-Metamechanics
+Metarules
 =============

 Basics
 ------
-Metamechanics are rules that apply to the reading and use of the rules themselves.
+Metarules are rules that apply to the reading and use of the rules themselves.
 These are important to understanding the intent of the rules, thus they are codified here so that the exact, correct reading of the rules is what is intended.

 Specific Overrides
 ------------------